We are Grangemouth Flag Football Club. We play Flag Football, a non-contact, 5 on 5 version of American Football

 The Club is always on the lookout for New players, so, come and join us at one of our practices.
 We practice most Saturday mornings (unless there are games or international commitments) from 10:00 until 12:30 at Almond Terrace, Whitecross.

-If you want to play for the Colts or Broncos you must be 16 or over.
-Males and females are equally eligible to play for the teams.
-There is a competition for ladies-only teams, but the Broncos don’t yet have enough females to commit to that.
+If you want to play for the Broncos, Colts or Fillies you must be 16 or over.
+Males and females are equally eligible to play for the Broncos and Colts teams.
+The Fillies are a is a ladies-only team, and will mostly be entered into female only competitions.